VinayakGubber/NpmPackage_use-debounce-fn/readme.md

 ## ✨ Features

-- 🕒 Debounce any function (delays execution until user stops triggering it)
+- 🕒 Debounce any function — delays execution until the user stops triggering it
-- ⚡️ Optional immediate run on first call
+- ⚡️ Optional `immediate` execution on the first call
-- ⛔️ Cancel a pending call
+- ⛔️ Cancel a pending execution
 - 🚀 Flush immediately if needed
+- ✅ Fully compatible with **Vite**
-- 💡 Tiny and fast, no external libraries
+- 💡 Tiny and fast — zero external dependencies
-- ✅ Fully typed with TypeScript
-- 🧪 Unit tested
+- 🧪 Fully unit tested
+- 🧠 Built with and fully typed in **TypeScript**

+---

+## 🔄 Dual Export Support
 ---

 ## 📦 Installation